astorfi/TensorFlow-World/README.rst

 TensorFLow World
 ************************

 This repository is aimed to provide simple and ready-to-use tutorials for TensorFlow.
-The explanations are present in the wiki_ associated with this repository.
-Each tutorial has a source code and its documetation.
+The explanations are present in the ``wiki_`` associated with this repository.
+Each tutorial has a ``source code`` and its ``documetation``.

 +--------------------------------------------------+----------------------------------------------------------+
 |                                                  |                                                          |